ngworker/lumberjack/README.md

 If not configuration is passed the default configuration is assumed.

+### HttpDriver

+For a more advanced example of a `driver` implementation check the [HttpDriver](https://github.com/ngworker/lumberjack/blob/master/projects/ngworker/lumberjack/src/lib/log-drivers/http-driver/README.md)

 ## Proposed Best Practices

 Every log can be represented as a combination of its level, message, and context.
 Using inline logs entries with the `LumberjackService` can cause structure duplication and-or de-standardization.